-The Maltese cross can be found on jewelry, clothing, decorative items like vases, carpets and wall hangings and is also a popular tattoo symbol.
-Its different interpretations means that it can be valued and appreciated by a wide range of people, even those not from the Christian faith.
+The Maltese cross can be found on jewelry, clothing, and decorative items like vases, carpets, and wall hangings and is also a popular tattoo symbol.
+Its different interpretations mean that it can be valued and appreciated by a wide range of people, even those not from the Christian faith.

 The Maltese cross is a staple in souvenir or gift shops in Malta, featured on a variety of local handicrafts and other products.
 Many who visit Malta bring back the Maltese cross as a souvenir of their travels.